MRCIEU/activityBigrams/README.md

 `*.DAT` refers to all accelerometer data files from the Focus at age 11 ALSPAC clinic.

 The code outputs generated results files to the directory `out` in this directory.
-This needs to be made if it doesn't exist:
+This needs to be created if it doesn't exist:

 ```bash
 mkdir out